-Significant areas requiring the use of estimates include the estimated useful lives of tangible capital assets, bad debt allowance and accruals.
+Significant areas requiring the use of estimates include the estimated useful lives of tangible capital assets, bad debt allowance, asset retirement obligation, and accruals.
 Estimates are based on best information available at the time of preparation of the consolidated financial statements and are reviewed annually to reflect new information as it becomes available.
 Actual results could differ from these estimates.

-j.
-Financial instruments
+1. Financial instruments